 3. Consent is more important than ever before.
 Ask before you hug someone or touch them in any way.
 Be sensitive to other people’s needs and risk factors.
 When you ask, wait for a clear answer.
 It may be verbal or non-verbal, but wait until you are sure.
 Because I often work with women who have been sexually wounded, I developed a protocol of asking before hugging a long time ago.
 Being an enthusiastic hugger, it took some practice for me to ask and then wait for an answer.
 In the beginning, my arms were already opening as I asked… no pressure, haha!
 But seriously, never assume anything.
 Always ask and always wait for an answer.

 4. Leave judgments and politics at home.
-If you’ve spent any time on social media over the past year, you may have witnessed or experienced the hate-filled, vicious wars that erupted over differences of opinion.
+If you’ve spent any time on social media, you may have witnessed or experienced the hate-filled, vicious wars that erupted over differences of opinion.
 Instead of focusing on what we don’t see eye to eye on and trying to convince each other to change, let’s explore finding some common ground.
 I’m not saying you need to like everyone or be liked by everyone, but we are all humans here.
 At the very least, we have our humanity in common.
 Start small and explore gently.
 Pretty much everyone loves to talk about their kids, pets, or grandkids.
 I have a family member that I love who has a very, very different perspective on politics from mine.
 We talk on the phone from time to time, and we find common ground and leave the politics out.

 5. Come back to your heart.
 In times of crisis, the things that matter most are brought into sharper focus.
 Be tender with yourself and with others.
 Do your best to drop out of your head with all its mental blah-blah-blah and connect through your heart.
 Your heart has an energy field all its own, and you can learn to cultivate that loving place with intention and practice.
 Bring to mind someone or something (like a beloved family member or pet) that you love dearly.
 Really feel what that feels like when you bring them to mind.
 That’s the energy field I’m talking about.
 Cherish the people you choose to connect with.

 6. Up your self-care game.
 If you find yourself around someone who cannot connect in a loving, respectful way, remove yourself.
 You are always at choice.
 It may be more challenging if it’s, say, your boss, but that indicates a larger issue that may need to be addressed.
 You do not have to subject yourself to anything that does not feed and nourish you.
 Connections with people should leave you feeling uplifted and happy, not drained and exhausted.
 Cultivate the habit of monitoring yourself and notice when you need to withdraw and take care of yourself.
+That goes double if you are an empath.

 7. Only you can determine what’s right for you.
 In my world we remind each other, “Don’t go co!” meaning notice when you’re heading toward codependence: adapting to other people’s needs and wants while sacrificing your own, taking on other people’s judgments and projections, that kind of thing.
 Don’t let anyone push you around or bully you about your risk factors, your choices, or your needs.
 If you choose to wear a mask (for example), that’s your choice, regardless of what anyone else thinks about it or says about it.